paritoshmmmec/python-testing-examples/README.md

 This repository contain unit testing examples for python.

 ## Why I am doing this?
 Python unit testing gets confusing if you are using the base library.
 Python unit testing is flexible, but it requires some mental "kung foo" if you want to do it correctly.

+Note - sut refer to class which we are testing

+We are currently covering following scenrio:

+- SUT is calling external api
+- SUT is calling a function
+- SUT is calling a class
+- SUT is call a context manager

 ## Can I contribute to it?
 Yes